The historic downtown of Charleston SC

 See the best of Charleston at some of its beautiful museums listed below.

 Charleston Museum is one of the oldest in the country.
-Founded in 1773, it is has many interesting exhibits such as the Lowcountry History Hall, The Armory, History Textiles, Charleston Silver, and Bunting Natural History Galley.
+Founded in 1773, it has many interesting exhibits, such as the Lowcountry History Hall, The Armory, History Textiles, Charleston Silver, and Bunting Natural History Gallery.

 Learn about America’s Slave History at the Old Slave Mart Museum